dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 :::

 We have an alternative definition of a cone in $\AA^{n+1}$, characterized as a closed subset $C$ which is closed under scaling, so $kC\subseteq C$.
+The following proposition(s) show that these notions are related.

 :::{.proposition}
 \envlist